 AND EXTREME WEATHER

-We have Noonbarra Kelpies in cold Winter countries such as Canada, far north United States, Germany, Belgium, Switzerland, Norway, Japan and Sweden.
+We have Noonbarra Kelpies in cold Winter countries such as Canada, Italy, Croatia, Hungary, northern United States, Germany, New Zealand, Belgium, Switzerland, Norway, Japan and Sweden.
+Often they fit in right away but if they have come directly from our summer to a cold winter it can take a while to adjust.

 NOONBARRA MATE WORKING SHEEP IN THE SNOW.
 GERMANY.
 CHRISTMAS 2002